Stop Wage GarnishmentGet Withheld Money Back and Stop Future Garnishment

 How Bankruptcy Stops Wage Garnishments

-Both a Chapter 7 and a Chapter 13 Bankruptcy can stop creditors from collecting money in accordance with existing wage garnishments and prevent them from initiating new wage garnishments.
+Both Chapter 7 and a Chapter 13 bankruptcy can stop creditors from collecting money from existing wage garnishments and prevent them from initiating new wage garnishments.

-As soon as bankruptcy has been filed, an automatic stay kicks into place and creditors have to stop trying to get the money that is owed to them.
-This includes forcing employers, via wage garnishment, to pay over money owed to their employees.
+As soon as bankruptcy is filed, an automatic stay kicks into place, and creditors have to stop trying to get the money owed to them immediately.
+This includes forcing employers, via a wage garnishment, to pay over money owed to their employees.
 In terms of the stay, creditors can’t do anything, irrespective of what amount is owed.
 They have to drop lawsuits and may not make any telephonic demands or demands in writing.
 That is a huge relief to my clients.

 How Much Employees Stand to Lose With a Wage Garnishment

-A question most debtors ask bankruptcy attorneys is how much of their wages can be taken by creditors.
+A question most debtors ask bankruptcy attorneys like me is how much of their wages can be taken by creditors.

 Generally, there are different amount limits together with different rules that apply to different types of debt.

-It’s obvious that garnishment can be great tool for creditors, but it puts debtors in a bad position, especially when they are living from paycheck to paycheck.
+It’s obvious that garnishment can be great tool for creditors, but it puts debtors in a bad (sometimes untenable) position, especially those who are living from paycheck to paycheck.

-Call Kakol Bankruptcy today to make an appointment with an experienced member of our team of specialized bankruptcy attorneys.
-Let’s see what we can do to help you.
+Call Kakol Bankruptcy today to make an appointment with an experienced member of my team of specialized bankruptcy attorneys.
+There is sure to be a way to help you through this challenging time.